RiceBowlJr/blog/content/posts/schedule-your-deployments-in-production.md

       Runtime: nodejs6.10
 ```

-We first declare the code within a `Fn::Join` with a space delimiter so we can put our JavaScript script in a readable way in that template and it willfinally  end on one line.
-Thus the best way to do this is tu put a JavaScipt file into an S3 buket and point to that bucket in the template.
-Since the script is small we choose to put everything in the template directly.<br />
+We first declare the code within a `Fn::Join` block with a space delimiter so we can put our JavaScript script in a readable way in that template and it will finally end in one line.
+Thus the best way to do this is to put a JavaScipt file onto an S3 buket and point to that bucket in the template.
+Since the script is small we chose to put everything in the template directly.<br />
-Then declare Environment variables so we can reuse this function.
+Then we declare Environment variables so we can reuse this function.
 At the end, we can see than we link the Lambda to a role.
 This role is pretty important, have a look:

 ```
   LambdaAutoApprovalServiceRole: